New Zealand’s current national terrorism threat level is MEDIUM; a terrorist attack is assessed as feasible and could

 New Zealand’s national terrorism threat level

-The national terrorism threat level is a scale of six levels that provides an assessment of the likelihood of a terrorism incident.
+The national terrorism threat level is a scale of five levels that provides an assessment of the likelihood of a terrorism incident.
 It is designed as a tool to inform and guide government risk assessment and risk management activity.

 The national terrorism threat level is under continual evaluation and takes into account specific domestic considerations and relevant international threat factors.

-The national terrorism threat level is set by CTAG, an autonomous inter-agency group hosted by New Zealand Security Intelligence Service.
+CTAG, an autonomous inter-agency group hosted by New Zealand Security Intelligence Service, is responsible for reviewing and recommending the national terrorism threat level.
+The assessed threat level is set by the Director of Security.
 The Officials Committee for Domestic and External Security Coordination (ODESC) considers the appropriate response and recommendations are made to Ministers, including the Prime Minister.

 A change in threat level can be used to determine government planning and risk management, and advise agencies so they can take any further appropriate measures.
 A change in the threat level does not necessarily require specific response from the public.

 New Zealand’s current national terrorism threat level is MEDIUM.
 This means that a domestic terrorism event is assessed as feasible and could well occur.

 |High||Terrorist attack, or violent criminal behaviour, or violent protest activity is assessed as highly likely.|